tebe372/MCW-Media-AI/Hands-on lab/Before the HOL - Media AI.md

 ### Task 5: Validate connectivity to Azure

-1. From within the virtual machine, Launch Visual Studio 2017 and validate that you can login with your Microsoft Account when prompted.
+1. From within the virtual machine, Launch Visual Studio 2019 and validate that you can login with your Microsoft Account when prompted.

 2. Validate connectivity to your Azure subscription.
-Launch Visual Studio, open Server Explorer from the View menu, and ensure that you can connect to your Azure subscription.
+Launch Visual Studio, open Cloud Explorer from the View menu, and ensure that you can connect to your Azure subscription.

     ![An Azure subscription is highlighted in Server Explorer, and the submenu is displayed with an option to connect to your Azure subscription.](images/Setup/image16.png "Validate connectivity")